Kitware/vtk-js/Documentation/content/docs/structures_ParametricDataset.md

 title: ParametricDataset
 ---

-A ParametricDataset is a set of datasets which may change based on a set of Parameters.
+A ParametricDataset is a set of datasets which may change based on a set of parameters.

 ## Structure